W H A T :

 Using cultural specifics to convey universal emotions, Kore-eda avoids the formulaic treatment common in Hollywood films about family, as his tender and deliberately paced film contrasts the traditionalism of older generations with the more relaxed flexibility of youth.
 There are no contrived fireworks or superficial crises here.
 Instead he employs nuance - a glance, an expression, a phrase - to deliver key feelings and character developments.

-As with our own families, the Yokoyamas experience longing for acceptance tempered by regret.
-This film will resonate long after you've left the theatre.
+The Yokoyama's longing for acceptance and sense of regret will resonate long after you've left the theatre.

-§> Learn more about Japanese Cinema, USC resource page.
+§> More about Japanese Cinema, USC resource page.

 Synopsis by Roger Macy